C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 The final results are written into a netcdf file.
-The output file name can be specified in the namelist 'INPUT_CHECK'.
+The output file name can be specified in the namelist `INPUT_CHECK'.

 Since Extpar Version 5.4 the output possibilities have been extended for ICON only.
 The Extpar output procedure for COSMO did not change with